-Western Solar has achieved a great deal in the past seven years – scroll down to see details
+Western Solar has achieved a great deal in the past eight years – scroll down to see details

 The Pentre Solar hamlet at Glanrhyd